exosite-labs/goonep/README.md

 4.)
 The device's CIK is displayed on the left

-Once you have a CIK, you can substitute it in the examples below.
-Note that any functions that take a parameter called `auth` can take a string CIK directly, or you can pass an auth dictionary as described [here](http://docs.exosite.com/rpc/#authentication).
+Once you have a CIK, you can substitute it in the tests.
+Note that any functions that take a parameter called `auth` can take a string CIK directly.

 General API Information